pupperemeritus/gsoc_blog/projectreport/index.md

 The usage of my code can be demonstrated in these [notebooks](https://gist.github.com/pupperemeritus/cd9ed30315c36818b75730905a6dc432)

+# What's Completed

+1. Implemented the Lomb Scargle Fourier transform method
+2. Implemented the Lomb Scargle cross spectrum class
+3. Implemented the Lomb Scargle power spectrum class
+4. Tested the above code
+5. Documentation notebooks for the above

 # Future Work

 1. Further simplifying and optimizing the code(Multithreading, Memory optimization, enabling usage of GPUs etc).

 2. Adding more documentation and making the existing documentation more clearer.
-3.

 # Maths Behind the Project